Some women end up here looking for “let him chase you book”.

 In auction theory strong bidders are the bidders with more resources and more confidence they can win the auction.
 These are the equivalent of women with a lot to offer.

-Conventional wisdom would have that these bidders would win most often.
+Conventional wisdom would have that these bidders would win most of the times.

-Mark Gimein says though that’s not what happens in real life.
-Auction theory predicts, and empirical studies confirm, that weak bidders win more often.
+Mark Gimein says that auction theory predicts, and empirical studies confirm, that weak bidders win more often.

-This is because weak bidders know they can be outgunned and they feel the pressure to “bring something home”.
+This is because weak bidders, with less to offer, know they can be outgunned and they feel the pressure to “bring something home”.

-The strong bidders are more likely indeed to hold out, keeping their powder dry for the the imaginary great auction to come.
+The strong bidders instead are more likely to hold out, keeping their powder dry for the imaginary great auction to come.
 The great auction is the equivalent of Mr. Right.

 As you know, in real life Mr. Right is extremely rare.
 In the meanwhile, almost all “Mr. Almost Right” and “Mr. Good” have all already paired up.

-The Paradox of Choice is another scientific argument against the “let him chase” theory.
-Barry Schwarz indeed brings enough empirical evidence to make the case that having lots of choices often leads to choice-paralysis.
+Barry Schwarz reviews the literature on decision making to make the case that having lots of choices often leads to choice-paralysis.

-And, perversely, when a choice happens, we tend to be less happy with it.
+And, perversely, when a choice happens, we are less happy with it.

-People with fewer options instead, knowing they didn’t have that much to choose from, tend to be happier.
+People with fewer options instead, knowing they don’t have that much to choose from, tend to pick something quicker, be done with it and… Be happier.

 However, there are a few situations when dropping the “let him chase” theory and being decisive is a clear winner.